cathayandy/alicia/README.md

 ## Admin Dashboard

-Run `npm run load` to load initial data.
+You need to prepare student data in `server/students.csv`, following the structure in `server/students.csv.sample`.
+Then run `npm run load` to load initial data.

 Visit `/admin` to enter the admin dashboard.